-Follow the link below to download guidelines:
+Follow this link to download guidelines

 Faculty Kate Courtright & Joanna Hart along with colleagues at Johns Hopkins University developed a toolkit of strategies for supporting family-centered inpatient care during physical distancing responsive to the current clinical climate.
 Follow the links below to download materials:

 In JAMA Network, Scott Halpern, Robert D. Truog and Franklin G. Miller examine how cognitive bias impacted the US response to COVID-19 and what we can learn to promote better preparedness for the next wave or pandemic.

 Scott Halpern and Franklin G. Miller write in The Annals of Internal Medicine, that the rush to build more ICU beds & ventilators at the beginning of COVID-19 was understandable, but misguided, because it wouldn’t save many lives, and would worsen population health.